-We run a range of school clubs, for example dance and ball skills and Art club.
+We aim run a variety of school clubs, for example ball skills club.
 All staff, including external providers, are briefed about the individual needs of each child so they can take part.

-Parents who have children with additional needs are able to take part in the planning for trips by liaising with their Teacher.
+Parents who have children with additional needs are encouraged to take part in the planning for trips by liaising with their Teacher.

-The school has an open door policy and parents and carers are welcome at any time to discuss any concerns.
+The school has an open-door policy and parents and carers are welcome at any time to discuss any concerns.
 All our information can be provided in a variety of formats on request.